White supremacy: 20th century

+A series of U.S politicians continued to advocate and agitate towards White supremacy.
+An example being an Elected Governor of Mississippi, James K. Vardaman, who used the term White Supremacy verbatim when he said "If it is necessary every Negro in the state will be lynched; it will be done to maintain white supremacy."

+Eugene Talmadge was a white supremacist who was elected four times as the governor of Georgia.
+His opponent, Ellis Gibbs Arnall, once noted that nobody could beat Talmadge in what he cynically called the "nigger-hating contest".
+Both were white supremacists and anti-black, but Arnall was less crude about it.

 The denial of social and political freedom to minorities continued into the mid-20th century, resulting in the civil rights movement.
 The movement was spurred by the lynching of Emmett Till, a 14-year-old boy.
 David Jackson writes it was the image of the "murdered child's ravaged body, that forced the world to reckon with the brutality of American racism."

 Sociologist Stephen Klineberg has stated that U.S. immigration laws prior to 1965 clearly "declared that Northern Europeans are a superior subspecies of the white race".
 (Note: This quote is by Klineberg in the NPR story, not from the text of any US law.)
 The Immigration and Nationality Act of 1965 opened entry to the U.S. to non-Germanic groups, and significantly altered the demographic mix in the U.S. as a result.
-With 38 U.S. states having banned interracial marriage through anti-miscegenation laws, the last 16 states had such laws in place until 1967 when they were invalidated by the Supreme Court of the United States' decision in Loving v.
+The last 16 states in which interracial marriage was banned had such laws in place until 1967 when they were invalidated by the Supreme Court of the United States' decision in Loving v.
 Virginia.
 These mid-century gains had a major impact on white Americans' political views; segregation and white racial superiority, which had been publicly endorsed in the 1940s, became minority views within the white community by the mid-1970s, and continued to decline in 1990s' polls to a single-digit percentage.
 For sociologist Howard Winant, these shifts marked the end of "monolithic white supremacy" in the United States.

 After the mid-1960s, white supremacy remained an important ideology to the American far-right.
 According to Kathleen Belew, a historian of race and racism in the United States, white militancy shifted after the Vietnam War from supporting the existing racial order to a more radical position (self-described as "white power" or "white nationalism") committed to overthrowing the United States government and establishing a white homeland.
 Such anti-government militia organizations are one of three major strands of violent right-wing movements in the United States, with white-supremacist groups (such as the Ku Klux Klan, neo-Nazi organizations, and racist skinheads) and a religious fundamentalist movement (such as Christian Identity) being the other two.